libbyshoop/database-book/_sources/13MatchJoin/03DifferentBase_M_1_1.rst

                         VALUES (7, 'D3', 8, datetime('now', 'localtime'), 'sw');

-Other Queries to try:
+Other Queries to try
 ~~~~~~~~~~~~~~~~~~~~~~~

-Try creating the precedence charts for these queries.
+Try creating the precedence charts for some of these queries.
+These are all different-base, M-1 (non-symmetric) circumstances.
+You should focus on two things:

+- Which relation is the A, many end, and therefore points to the higher peak of the Match Join half-house symbol for non-symmetric case, and
+- for each in put relation, the 'works on' columns that should be matched, choosing between E, M, S, O, or D for Aid(): and Bid(): inside the operator shape.

+.. tip:: If you haven't yet written down the table describing these 5 letters, E, M, S, O, and D shown in sections 13.1 and 13.2, you should do it now as you practice.
+I ask you to write it out because it will help you remember them and you should have it accessible as you work.

+`This drawio operator template <https://drive.google.com/file/d/1AduoHhvr7ve4gVrcl-9nnoHR1Yne4WQH/view?usp=sharing>`_ also contains a tab for the Match Join operators that you can use as a guide as you try to draw them in diagrams.net.
+If you dowloaded this and used it already, you just have to go find the extra tab called Match Join with a new drawing showing the different circumstances.

+One of these below is different than the others.
+Can you spot it and determine what else you will need to do?

-**English Query:**
+**English Queries:**

-                          Find each achievement plus its creature data.
+    1. Find each achievement with its creature data.

-                          Find each achievement plus its town data.
+    2. Find each achievement with its town data.

-                          Find each gargling aspiration plus its skill data.
+    3. Find each gargling aspiration with its skill data.

-                          Find each skill plus its town data.
+    4. Find each skill with its town data.

-                          Find each creature plus its town data.
+    5. Find each creature with its town data.

-                          Find each AspiredContribution plus its role data.
+    6. Find each AspiredContribution with its role data.

-                          Find each aspiration plus its town data.
+    7. Find each aspiration with its town data.

-                          Find each contribution plus its role data.
+    8. Find each contribution with its role data.

-                          Find each contribution plus its skill data.
+    9. Find each contribution with its skill data.